What's New

 * * * * * * *

-Then, we’ll be heading back into the country for a couple.
-One is a shitkicker about making maple syrup in the backwoods north country.
+We may be making a drive or two back into the country sometime .
+One excursion is a shitkicker about making maple syrup in the backwoods north country: Daver's Maple Steamer Ragg.
 The other is a sentimental deer hunting yarn in the progressive country genre.
-Both are getting ready for the light of a new day.
+Both need the light of a new day.

 * * * * * * *